 During January 2020 there was a worldwide outbreak of the COVID-19 virus.
 The virus was spreading at an alarming rate and the World Health Organisation (WHO) declared the COVID-19 virus outbreak a global pandemic.
 The President of South Africa declared a national state of disaster in terms of the Disaster Management Act on 15 March 2020 and lockdown levels were instituted between March 2020 up to the date of this report.
-A new variant of the SARS-COV-2 virus, currently termed 501.V2 variant, was identified during December 2020.
+A new variant of the SARS-COV-2 virus, currently termed the Omicron variant, was identified during December 2021.

-COVID-19 had the following impact on the Fund during the year under review:
+COVID-19 had the following impact on the Fund since the start of the pandemic: 2021 2020

-Total lives infected 612
+Total lives infected 2 281 612

-Total lives recovered 521
+Total lives recovered 2 071 521

-Total deaths 43
+Total deaths 179 43

-Total related claims expenditure in Rands 18 018 260
+Total related claims expenditure in Rands 53 448 522 18 018 260